alsmal23/S4T1TM2/docs/design-document.md

 ---
 ![UI Flow Diagram](./resources/UIFlowDiagram.jpeg)

+Interactions are modeled with an arrow are a required path.
+For instance, you must launch the YAMM.jar file before you login and you must login before you access the dashboard.
+Page representationsw with no arrow to them indicate optional access and should be grouped with a horizontal curly brace to indicate what page they can be accessed from.

+UI flow mocked up with lucid chart becuase it has good support for flow diagrams.

+Some UI Requirements that have UI Flow implications:
 - User cannot access anything below login without successfully logging in.
 - User can access any of the Sidebar tabs at any time (Sidebar is always visible).
 - User can access User Settings at any time (User Settings menu always visible).